sandinmyjoints/zero-to-node/notes.md

 * Can be readable, writeable, both.
 Can pipe readable into writeable.
 * Listen for events.
 Handle end and error events, particularly.
 (Example coming)
 * Why use streams?
-* Data comes and goes as fast as the OS can make it available.
 * Avoid 'procrastination', i.e., buffering data in memory.
-Send it as available/ready.
+Send it as available/ready from the OS.
 Smooths out CPU and network load.
 * Easy to reason about.

 ## Slide 21 - Stream example